 The objective of the Preliminary Examination is the early assessment of a student's potential for satisfactory completion of the doctoral degree.
 The exams are entirely closed - no books or notes are allowed.

-All students admitted to the PhD program are required to take the examination.
-Students who enter with a declared MS degree goal and who wish to add PhD or D.Eng must pass the examination, and apply through the general Online Application for Admission and Review cycle.
+All students admitted to our doctorate programs are required to take the examination.
+Students who have entered with a declared MS degree goal and who wish to add an ME doctorate degree must pass the examination, and apply through the general Online Application for Admission.

-The examination will be given twice a year, the first week of the Spring and Fall semesters.
-The examination must be taken following two semesters of registration as a graduate student at the latest.
+The examination is given twice a year, during the first week of the Spring and Fall semesters.
+Students who have not entered the program with a masters degree should plan to take the test no later than two semesters following their first registration.
+Students who enter the program with a masters will take the test no later than one semester following their first registration.
 Any variance from these exam time norms must be approved by Preliminary Exam Committee.
 Some flexibility is allowed for students who do not have undergraduate degrees in mechanical engineering or closely related areas.

-College regulations state that a student studying for the doctoral degree should maintain a GPA of 3.5 or better in the major field, and at least a 3.09 in the minor fields and a 3.5 overall.
-With this in mind, students are only admitted to the Preliminary Examination with a minimum of overall GPA of 3.3, and 3.5 in the major field based on work done at Berkeley.
-Prior to passing the Preliminary Examination, all courses in the major field with the exception of ME 299, Independent Study must be taken for a letter grade.
-At most, one third of the total units of course work may be taken S/U.
+College regulations state that a student studying for a doctoral degree should maintain a GPA of 3.5 or better in the major field, at least a 3.0 in the minor fields, and a 3.5 overall.
+With this in mind, students are only admitted to the Preliminary Examination with a minimum of cumulative GPA of 3.3, and a 3.5 average in the major field based on work done at Berkeley.
+Prior to passing the Preliminary Examination, all courses in the major field, with the exception of ME 299, must be taken for a letter grade.
+A maximum of one-third of the total units of course work may be taken S/U.

-There are eight (8) examination areas.
-In each area the two (2) grades are Pass and Not Pass.
-The student must pass in the proposed doctoral major field area.
+There are eight (8) examination areas and only two (2) possible exam outcomes: Pass and Not Pass.
+The student must pass in their proposed doctoral major field area.
 Students who are planning to change their Major Field Area must take and pass the new Major Field Area as well.
 Students may review their solutions along with a typical recommendation solution to the problems with the area Advisor after the exam results are received.

 The Preliminary Examination Committee will meet approximately one week after the last exam is given.
 This gives the committee an adequate amount of time to gather results and meet to discuss each student's individual circumstance.
 The results will be posted on the College of Engineering Graduate Student Info Web Application, followed by and individual email.
 The results of the examinations will be one of the following: